 "I hope my legacy is to let everyone know that they can draw, it's easy and fun!
 And to be silly, which helps in everything in life." —Joy Sikorski

-Joy was the best-selling author of How to Draw a Radish: And Other Fun Things to Do at Work (1995) and other how to draw books featured in Starbucks and at art museum bookshops across the nation, including The Metropolitan Museum of Art, Museum of Modern Art, Guggenheim Museum, Whitney Museum, Brooklyn Museum of Art, Philadelphia Museum of Art, Tampa Art Museum, and Salvador Dali Museum.
+Joy Sikorski (1952-1959) was the bestselling author of How to Draw a Radish and other how to draw books found in Starbucks and at art museum bookshops across the nation, including The Metropolitan Museum of Art, Museum of Modern Art, Guggenheim Museum, Whitney Museum, Brooklyn Museum of Art, Philadelphia Museum of Art, Tampa Art Museum, and Salvador Dali Museum.

 Q: In Squeaky Chalk you write:

 "I worked in my father's factory at an early age.
 I sharpened pencils and played on the typewriter.
 Meanwhile, out in the back, big pots of metal boiled.
 Later in life, I picked apples in an orchard.
 Now I write and draw."

 Q: Have you always been aware of your creativity, or was it something you discovered later on in life?